francisfuzz/dotcom/_posts/2025-12-29-a-decade-at-github.md

 Early on, GitHub introduced the [Checks API](https://docs.github.com/en/rest/checks?apiVersion=2022-11-28)—a richer interface for integrators to report build statuses beyond the simple pending/success/error states of the old Status API.
 I was intimidated.
 It wasn't as intuitive as repositories or pull requests.

 I spent time with the lead engineer, [@keavy](https://keavy.com/), asking basic questions the documentation didn't answer.
 What does this feature do?
 Why does it exist?
 I extracted my notes into a Markdown document (this was before AI tools), created a slide deck, and hosted a lunch-and-learn for support engineers.
+Today, I'd issue multiple pull requests to the documentation or source while working on a Loom to contextualize it for humans in the future (yay distributed workforce!).

 Then I invited the partner engineering team.
 They worked directly with integrators who deeply integrated with GitHub's systems—high-touch, high-value relationships.
 Suddenly, packaging my knowledge wasn't just helping my team on the front lines; it was helping partner engineers be more effective in enabling integrators to succeed.